wangx23/old_homepage/index.md

 * Ph.D. in Statistics, Iowa State University, 2013 -- 2018.
 * Master in Statistics, Renmin University of China, 2011 -- 2013.
 * Bachelor in Statistics, Renmin University of China, 2007 -- 2011.

+## Publications

+* __Wang, X.__ and Roy, V. (2018).
+Analysis of the Po ́lya-Gamma block Gibbs sampler for Bayesian logistic linear mixed models. _Statistics & Probability Letters_ 137: 251-256.

+* __Wang, X.__, Roy, V. and Zhu, Z. (2018).
+A new algorithm to estimate monotone nonparametric link functions and a comparison with parametric approach. _Statistics and Computing_, 28:1083- 1094.

+* __Wang, X.__, Berg, E., Zhu, Z., Sun, D. and Demuth, G. (2018+).
+Small area estimation of proportions with constraint for National Resources Inventory survey. _Journal of Agricultural, Biological, and Environmental Statistics_, to appear.

+## Submitted
+__Wang, X.__ and Roy, V., Convergence analysis of block Gibbs samplers for Bayesian probit linear mixed models, Revision invited, arXiv:1706.01846.

+__Wang,X.__ and Roy,V.,Convergence analysis of Polya-Gamma block Gibbs sampler for Bayesian logistic regression under improper priors, Revision invited, arxiv.org:1802.06248.